 A look to the future

-Into 2021 Millennium is taking Ento even further; this time across their security services in Australia and New Zealand.
+Into 2021 Millennium is taking Ento even further.
+This time across their security services in Australia and New Zealand.

 Change management is an ongoing part of the process David says, noting the culture of independence at the company, a byproduct of business acquisitions along Millennium’s growth journey.
-He notes that the business is starting to see promising cultural changes on the ground, “It’s projects like Ento that start to change that thinking.
+He says the business is starting to see promising cultural changes on the ground, “It’s projects like Ento that start to change that thinking.
 It also becomes an enabler”.